5umit1711/Contact_Manager/README.md

 ## Description

 The *Contact Management System* is a web application built using the MERN stack (MongoDB, Express, React, Node.js).
-This system allows users to add, edit, delete, and view their contacts.
+This system allows users to *add*, *edit*, *delete*, and *view* their contacts.
 It provides an easy-to-use interface to manage personal or professional contacts effectively.
 The backend API is built with Node.js and Express, while the frontend is built using React.

 ## Features